Daiki Hashimoto: 2024

 Hashimoto represented Japan at the 2024 Summer Olympics in Paris, France alongside Tanigawa Wataru, Oka Shinnosuke, Kaya Kazuma, and Sugino Takaaki.
 During the qualification round Hashimoto helped Japan qualify to the team final in second behind China.
 Individually he only qualified to the all-around final, missing out on his chance to defend his Olympic horizontal bar title after dropping to his hands while dismounting the apparatus.
 During the team final Hashimoto helped Japan defeat their long-time rival China.
 During the individual all-around final Hashimoto fell off of the pommel horse and was unable to make up the score deficit, ending the competition in sixth place.

+2026

+At the 2026 Asian Games, he won a bronze medal for all-around and contributed to Japan's team silver.